conda-forge/freediscovery-feedstock/README.md

 Feedstock license: BSD 3-Clause

-Summary: Open Source Software for E-Discovery and Information Retrieval
+Summary: E-Discovery and Information Retrieval Engine

 FreeDiscovery is built on top of existing machine learning libraries (scikit-learn) and exposes a REST API for information retrieval applications.